The Outdoor Sectionals Worth Investing in So Yours Doesn’t Fall Apart by September

 Best Squishy: Vetsak Corner Sofa

-Get ready to sink into the deep, chunky cushions of Vetsak’s Corner Sofa.
-This is a top pick if you have space (and money, phew) to spare, since one piece alone is 41 inches long and 41 inches wide.
+Get ready to sink into the deep, chunky cushions of Vetsak’s sofa.
+This is a top pick if you have space (and money, phew!) to spare, since one piece alone is 41 inches long and 41 inches wide.
 There’s the option to build upon the modular sectional, too, if you’re looking for even more room to sprawl.
 Already a favorite indoor furnishing among buyers for this reason, the new weather-resistant Sunbrella performance upholstery means you can take reading your favorite novel and naps to the next level—outside.
 Choose from several colors in a chunky knit, laid-back linen, or classic canvas, and consider springing for one sooner rather than later, since lead times are long.
 (Thankfully, delivery to the U.S. is free.)
 The covers are interchangeable, so you can switch up the vibe each season.
 Plus they’re machine washable, which means dirt, crumbs, and a sloshy patio cocktail don’t stand a chance.
 If you want a peek at how one looks in situ, check out the backyard at Bethany Brill’s Costa Mesa, California, home.

 How We Chose These Products

 After chatting with Messner, we tapped Domino’s style editors for favorite outdoor sectional brands and surveyed home tours for covetable pieces.
 Then we took into consideration a variety of criteria, including smart design, durable materials, and a range of prices.
-The list we landed on includes all kinds of styles, including classic and contemporary looks.
+The list we landed on includes all kinds of styles, among them classic and contemporary looks.
 We skipped ultra-budget options, as outdoor furniture needs to be well built and made from long-lasting materials to withstand swings in weather; this often translates to a higher price point.

 Our Shopping Checklist